Musicals101.com

 b.
 March 2, 1900 (Dessau, Germany) - d.
 April 3, 1950 (New York City)

-A leading composer of modern opera, Weill created several extraordinary scores for the popular musical theatre.
-In his native Germany, he collaborated with Marxist playwright Bertold Brecht on Mahagonny and the acclaimed Threepenny Opera (1933) with its memorable ballad "Mack the Knife."
-The show enjoyed tremendous success in Europe, but flopped on Broadway.
-To avoid Nazi persecution, Weill emigrated to the US with wife Lotte Lenya in 1935.
+A leading composer of modern opera, Weill created several extraordinary scores for the popular musical stage.
+In his native Germany, he collaborated with Marxist playwright Bertold Brecht on the opera Mahagonny and the acclaimed musical satire Threepenny Opera (1933) -- a contemporary work (inspired by The Beggar's Opera) that included the popular ballad "Mack the Knife."
+The latter enjoyed tremendous success in Europe, but flopped on Broadway.
+To avoid persecution, Weill (who was Jewish) emigrated to the US with his gentile wife Lotte Lenya in 1935.
 His gift for combining irresistible melody with the dramatic needs of serious theater soon drew him to Broadway.
-With playwright Maxwell Anderson as librettist & lyricist, Weill composed the score for Knickerbocker Holiday (1938), a scathing parody of dictatorships that included the bittersweet hit "September Song."
-Moss Hart provided the book and Ira Gershwin penned the lyrics for Weill's Lady In the Dark (1941), a landmark success that starred Gertrude Lawrence and included "Jenny" and "My Ship."
+With playwright Maxwell Anderson providing libretto & lyrics, Weill composed the score for Knickerbocker Holiday (1938), a scathing parody of dictatorships that included the bittersweet hit "September Song."
+Moss Hart provided the book and Ira Gershwin penned the lyrics for Weill's Lady In the Dark (1941), a landmark success in which Gertrude Lawrence introduced "Jenny" and "My Ship."

-Weill worked with poet Ogden Nash on One Touch of Venus (1943), in which Mary Martin introduced "Speak Low."
-Weill then created the opera Street Scene (1947) with poet Langston Hughes, Love Life (1948) with Alan Jay Lerner and Lost in the Stars (1949) with Maxwell Anderson.
-At the time of Weill's death at age 50, he was working on a stage version of Huckleberry Finn.
+Weill worked with poet Ogden Nash on One Touch of Venus (1943), in which Mary Martin sang "Speak Low."
+Weill then composed the opera Street Scene (1947) with poet Langston Hughes, the musical Love Life (1948) with Alan Jay Lerner and and the neo-operatic Lost in the Stars (1949) with Maxwell Anderson.
+At the time of Weill's death at age 50, he was working on a stage version of Huckleberry Finn which was left unfinished.
 Lenya remained a tireless champion of her husband's work, starring in a long-running 1954 Off-Broadway production of Threepenny Opera that did much to reinforce Weill's reputation.

 White, George